alemsiz/mt-exercise-5/README.md

 Within this directory of output files for the specified vocabulary size, the BPE codes for the learned model can be found in the file `codes.BPE`, while the cleaned (= symbol counts removed) version of the shared vocabulary is found in `bpe_vocab.it-en.joint.cleaned` - this is the vocabulary file we will use to configure the BPE-level JoeyNMT model.
 The output directory also contains the non-cleaned (= contains symbol counts) version of the shared vocabulary (`bpe_vocab.it-en.joint`) as well as the language-specific vocabularies (`bpe_vocab.en` and `bpe_vocab.it`), but note that they are not used further in my experiments here.

-In order to learn the BPE model and generate the shared vocabulary for both of my chosen vocabulary sizes (2000 and 4000), I ran the following command twice, changing the `vocab_size` variable in the script accordingly each time:
+In order to learn the BPE model and generate the shared vocabulary for both of my chosen vocabulary sizes (2000 and 4000), I ran the following command twice, changing the `vocab_size` variable in the script accordingly for each run:

+    ./scripts/learn_bpe_and_get_joint_vocab.sh

 ### JoeyNMT model configurations

 The following are the configuration files for the three models I trained: